Fdawgs/fastify-disablecache/README.md

 You can read more about these response headers on [MDN here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers#caching).

-This plugin was created out of a need for an easy way to disable client-side caching for data recieved from backend APIs at [Yeovil District Hospital NHS Foundation Trust](https://yeovilhospital.co.uk/).
+This plugin was created out of a need for an easy way to disable client-side caching for data received from backend APIs at [Yeovil District Hospital NHS Foundation Trust](https://yeovilhospital.co.uk/).
 This ensures patient data is always current when called by applications.

 ## Installation